Microsoft 365 (SharePoint & OneDrive) backup for free with Raspberry Pi and Rclone

 Apart from the above

-In such a way we got a great backup system of our files in Microsoft 365 Cloud.
+In such a way we got a great backup system for our files in Microsoft 365 Cloud.

 Excluding the cost of setting this up, raspberry pi and external hard drives (and electricity) there are no subscriptions to pay, and we go full control over our files.